BrenPatF/trapit_python_tester/README.md

 ##### Step 3: Format Results
 [&uarr; Unit Testing Process](#unit-testing-process-2)<br />

-Step 3 involves formatting the results contained in the JSON output file from step 2, via the JavaScript formatter:
+Step 3 involves formatting the results contained in the JSON output file from step 2, via the JavaScript formatter, and this step can be combined with step 2 for convenience.
-- `test_format` is the function from the trapit Python package that calls the main test driver function, then passes the output JSON file name to the JavaScript formatter and outputs a summary of the results.
+- `test_format` is the function from the trapit package that calls the main test driver function, test_unit, then passes the output JSON file name to the JavaScript formatter and outputs a summary of the results.

 ###### testcolgroup.py (skeleton)